frederic-perez/AmE-dictionary/data/dictionary.md

 __bargain__ _He poured red wine to seal their bargain._
 __barge<sup>1</sup>__ _n_ :two::hammer: _A wrecked tow barge._
 __barge<sup>2</sup>__ _v_ (barging) :three::hammer:
+__bariatric surgery__ Surgery on the stomach and/or intestines to help a person with extreme obesity lose weight.
+__bariatric__ _adj_ Of or relating to the treatment of obesity.
+__bariatrics__ _n_ The branch of medicine that deals with the causes, prevention, and treatment of obesity.
+From the Greek root bar- ("weight" as in barometer), suffix -iatr ("treatment," as in pediatrics), and suffix -ic ("pertaining to").
 __barked__ :two::hammer: _His forehead was barked._ _Barked area._
 __barking up the wrong tree__ _idiom_ Looking in the wrong place.
 __Barmecidal__ _adj_ Plentiful or abundant in appearance only; illusory: _a Barmecidal feast._